 Development of Bone & Connective Tissue

-As a part of the enzymes cytochrome c oxidase, dopamine hydroxylase, and Factor IV, this supplement plays a role in energy production, the conversion of dopamine to norepinephrine and blood clotting, respectively.
+As a part of the enzymes cytochrome c oxidase, dopamine hydroxylase, and Factor IV.

 0-12 months: not possible to establish a TUL, sources of copper must be from food and formula only.